-For as long as I can remember I have had a knife in my pocket and even as a 5 yr old heading to the woods to go fishing I had a knife in my pocket.
+For as long as I can remember I have had a knife in my pocket and even as a 5-yr. old heading to the woods to go fishing I had a knife in my pocket.
 My Dad made sure I knew how to use it rather than say I could not have one while I was away from home.
 It seemed to me the most natural thing that a person would have a knife with them to do whatever chore that needed it, no matter where they were going.
-And so when the teacher for metal shop in High School asked us, what each of us wanted to make for final exam, I had to say a knife.
-It actually was a machete but you get the idea.
-Well as the years went by I would make a knife for a friend or family member and give them for Christmas presents and each time I would study to make it better.
-When I heard the American Bladesmith Society has a school to teach bladesmithing I had to go, so it was off to the ABS Bladesmithing School in Old Washington, AR...
-It was there that I was able to study under ABS Mastersmiths Jim Crowel and Bruce Fuller, where I was able to learn some of the techniques and principles of these Mastersmiths and confirm some of the hard learned lessons of trial and error.
+Well as the years went by I started making knives for friends or family and give them for Christmas presents and each time I would study to make it better.
+When I heard the American Bladesmith Society had a school to teach bladesmithing I had to go, so it was off to the ABS Bladesmithing School in Old Washington, AR...
+It was there that I was able to study under ABS Mastersmith's Jim Crowell and Bruce Fuller, where I was able to learn some of the techniques and principles of these Mastersmith's and confirm some of the hard-learned lessons of trial and error.
 My goal in taking this class was to refine my knife forging skills and to be able to make the best knife I can.
 I am also glad to say that Master knifemaker Herb Derr is a good friend of mine and he has been instrumental in how I make my Damascus steel for my knives.
 Herb Derr has been open to my visits to his shop and has helped me in my journey to making the best knife I can.
-He was the one that encourged me to do my first knife show.
+He was the one that encouraged me to do my first knife show.
 He also helped me become a probationary member of the Knifemakers Guild.
-I am presently a full Voting member of the Knifemakers Guild, a member of the Florida knifemakers Association and an Apprentice member of the American Bladesmith Society.
+I am presently the President of the Florida knifemakers Association, a full Voting member of the Knifemakers Guild and an Apprentice member of the American Bladesmith Society.